§ 4601 Office of Defense Services.

-(a) The Public Defender shall be a qualified attorney licensed to practice in this State selected by the Governor.
-The Public Defender shall represent, without charge, each indigent person who is under arrest or charged with a crime, if:
+(a) The Office of Defense Services shall be headed by the Chief Defender.
+The Chief Defender shall be a qualified attorney licensed to practice in this State selected by the Governor.
+The Office of Defense Services shall represent, without charge, each indigent person who is under arrest or charged with a crime, if:

 (1) The defendant requests it; or

 (2) The court, on its own motion or otherwise, so orders and the defendant does not affirmatively reject of record the opportunity to be so represented.

 (b) Before arraignment the determination of indigency may be made by the Office of Defense Services.
 At or after arraignment the determination shall be made by the court.

 (a) For appointments made after July 1, 2015, the Chief Defender shall serve for a term of 8 years from the date of appointment.

 (b) The Chief Defender may appoint as many assistant attorneys, clerks, investigators, stenographers and other employees as the Chief Defender considers necessary to enable the Office of Defense Services to carry out the responsibilities of the office.
 Assistant Public Defenders and attorneys contracting with the Office of Conflicts Counsel must be licensed to practice in this State.

 (c) The compensation of persons appointed under subsection (b) of this section shall be fixed by the Chief Defender.

 (d) Salaried attorneys employed by the Office of Defense Services are prohibited from engaging in the practice of law outside the duties of the Office of Defense Services.
 Salaried attorneys who have already established private practices as of January 1, 2015, are exempt from the prohibition until May 28, 2025.
 After May 28, 2025, all salaried attorneys employed by the Office of Defense Services are prohibited from engaging in private law practice.

 When representing an indigent person, the Office of Defense Services shall: